Azure-Samples/azure-python-labs/4-postgres/README.md

     ```

-Bonus objective: [getAverageTemperatures](pg-lab.py#L77) pulls a lot of data it doesn't need to.
+**Bonus objective:** [getAverageTemperatures](pg-lab.py#L77) pulls a lot of data it doesn't need to.
 Rewrite it to do the average calculation in pure SQL instead!

 ## (Optional) Delete your Azure Database for PostgreSQL

 If you have created an Azure Database for PostgreSQL for the purposes of this lab and you *do not* want to keep and continue to be billed for it, you can delete it via the [Azure Portal](https://portal.azure.com) (see: [delete resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resources-portal#delete-resources)).

+## Want to Learn More about PostgreSQL Flexible Server on Azure

+If you want to dig deeper and undestand what all PostgreSQL Flexible Server on Azure has to offer , the Flexible Server [documents](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/) are a great place to start.